 Happening in Lincoln this weekend

 LINCOLN, Neb.
-(KOLN) - Even with school back in session for many families, there is still a lot of summer left.
-If you’re looking for something to do this week, look no further than Friday Fast Facts from the Lincoln Convention and Visitors Bureau.
+(KOLN) - We’re expecting another hot weekend in the Capital City and if you’re looking for something to do, we have your Friday Fast Facts from the Lincoln Convention and Visitors Bureau.

 More info: HERE